 Please remember, when you invest in securities, your account value will fluctuate and there's always the possibility of losing money.

-The possibilities for your child are endless, and the Texas College Savings Plan can help to save more for the education he or she deserves.
+The possibilities for your child are endless, and the Texas College Savings Plan can help to save more for the education they deserve.